akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 37 – The Clash
+## Chapter 37 – “You couldn’t even win a goose girl”

 Godfrey kicked the door open and glanced about wildly in the small chapel.
+Once a place of prayer for travellers, it was now in bad need of repair.

 The air was thick with tallow smoke and fear.
 Torches guttered in iron sconces.
 At the far end, near the altar, Beatrice and Harold were bound to a pillar, their backs to the stone, faces pale.
 The priest cowered by the altar, clutching a wooden cross.